ReVanced-Extended-Community/Community-Guides/revancedextended wiki/yt-troubleshooting.md

 #### **16. "App not installed as package conflicts with an existing package."**

-**a)** Uninstall the YT ReVanced Extended app that is on your device before trying again.
-Make sure it is not installed in an alternate user profile or Private Folder that your device features.
+**a)** Uninstall the YT ReVanced Extended app that is already on your device before trying again.
+Make sure it is not installed in an alternate user profile or private folder that your device features.

 **b)** Open the RVX Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.